YanB25/notes/ComputerNetwork/ch1.md

 ## addressing in application layer
 - IP address : identify the host
 - port number : identify the process(more specifically, the socket)
+## HTTP request method
+- get:
+- post: include body entity
+- head: server does not send back the request obj(used when debuging)
+- put: used to upload
+- delete: used to delete object in the server